KGCP/DDM/README.md

 This process involves defining the elements and structure of the DDM with corresponding classes and properties described in the ASKG ontology.
 In this manner, a semantic correspondence between the DDM representation and the ontology is established, allowing for the integration of the extracted information into the knowledge graph.

-The following concept map depicts the enriched ASKG ontology after including the DDM aligned with the DOMO ontology:
+The concept map below shows the enriched ASKG ontology after including the DDM aligned with the DOMO ontology:
 ![DDM_Pipeline](docs/revised_onto.jpg)

 This illustrates the ontological representation of DDM's structure.
 The main classes from the ASKG ontology, such as `Paper`, `Section`, `Paragraph`, and `Sentence`, are aligned with the corresponding elements in the DDM.
 The hierarchical relationships, such as `hasSection`, `hasParagraph`, and `hasSentence`, are used to represent the containment structure.
 The attributes, such as the title of a paper or the text of a sentence, are mapped to the appropriate datatype properties in the ontology.